corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/serialization-default-evolution.md

 * Adding nullable properties
-* Adding non nullable properties if, and only if, an annotated constructor is provided
+* Adding non-nullable properties if, and only if, an annotated constructor is provided
 * Removing properties
 * Reordering constructor parameters